operator-playground-io/kong-operator-tile/cover.md

 In this tutorial,we are going to cover following topics:

-1. Install Grafana Operator and verify its successful installation.
+1. Install Kong Operator and verify its successful installation.
-2. Create Grafana Instance and verify status of pods and services.
+2. Create Kong Instance to deploy Kong Ingress Controller and verify status of pods and services.
-3. Monitoring a DB or any server using Prometheus and Grafana Operators.
+3. Deploy an example application Service and expose it with kong Ingress.
-4. How to access Grafana dashboard to visualize the different metrics.
+4. Verify that Kong ingress works and relays requests to the application.
 5. Cleanup Operator.